CDL-Quantum/Hackathon2021/Loo Boys/Business_app.md

 3. pip install -r requirements.txt

-4. On the command line, for a python script script_you_want_to_run.py:  python module/script_you_want_to_run.py or run the Jupyter Notebooks in the PythonNotebooks folder
+4. On the command line, for a python script script_you_want_to_run.py:  python module/script_you_want_to_run.py

+6. (Optional) run the Jupyter Notebooks in the PythonNotebooks folder

 ![cdl](img/cdl.jpg)